AML Checks for Estate Agents & Property Companies

 Onboard customers

-Complete AML and KYC checks for estate agents through one user-friendly platform.
-You can even integrate SmartSearch with your existing management system allowing you to streamline your customer onboarding process, saving time and cutting costs.
+Complete KYC and AML checks for estate agents through one user-friendly platform.
+Integrate SmartSearch with your existing management system for a streamlined, cost-effective onboarding process.

 Perform your customer due diligence

-Your firm will always remain compliant thanks to our unique, automated enhanced due diligence system that identifies, verifies and monitors your clients on an ongoing basis.
+Our automated enhanced due diligence system identifies, verifies and monitors your clients on an ongoing basis - making sure you’re always compliant.

 PEP Screening